-I should note that those top six spaces (on both lists) are really, really, really close.
-I was tempted to make it a tie for first place since I would gladly watch any of those stories at the drop of Tom Baker’s fedora, but it’s far more challenging to actually rank them.
+I’ve mentioned this before: Those top seven spaces on the character ranking are really, really, really close.
+I have been tempted to make them a a tie for first place since I would gladly watch any of those stories at any time, but that would be taking the easy way out.
+It’s far more challenging to actually rank them.

-UP NEXT – Doctor Who: Born Again and Doctor Who: The Christmas Invasion
+UP NEXT – Doctor Who: The Eleventh Hour

 The Timestamps Project is an adventure through the televised universe of Doctor Who, story by story, from the beginning of the franchise.
 For more reviews like this one, please visit the project’s page at Creative Criticality.